pmuellr/wxyc-player/README.md

 Awesome!
 We're happy that you want to contribute.

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+Make sure that you're read and understand the [Code of Conduct].

+[Code of Conduct]: CODE_OF_CONDUCT.md